erickcp15/Beer-Drinkers-Delight/README.md

 # https://erickcp15.github.io/BDD-7.github.io/

 Topic and rationale:
 We're a small group of entrepeneurs that need investors to open a brewery.
-Created a website to show investors the necessary information to invest in the most profitable type of brewery at the best location.
+So our group created a website to show investors the necessary information to invest in the most profitable type of brewery at the best location.

 Members:  Erick, Kaylie, Mei, Molly